 Department of Sociology

 The Department of Sociology offers graduate programs leading to both M.A. and Ph.D.
 Degrees.
-There are twenty active full-time faculty, and several active professors emeriti.
-The Department has over four hundred majors at the undergraduate level and provides classes for nearly 3,500 undergraduates each term.
+There are over twenty active full-time faculty members in the Department, pursuing research in a wide range of substantive areas, using a wide range of methods.
+The Department has over 800 majors at the undergraduate level and provides classes for nearly 3,500 undergraduates each term.
 There are currently twenty-five Ph.D. students, and twenty-three M.A. students in the program.

 Over the past ten years, more than two million dollars in outside funds accrued to research projects in the Department, much of which is used to fund graduate students.
 Faculty members regularly receive research funding from highly competitie sources, including the Social Sciences and Humanities Research Council of Canada, and the Canadian Institutes of Health Research.